cast iron pan seasoning

 Which Pans Need Initial Seasoning?

 The carbon steel pans we carry from De Buyer, as well as the carbon steel paella pans and woks we stock from various suppliers, must be seasoned prior to use.
+Our Alex Pole carbon steel frying pans come pre-seasoned, and thus does not need to be seasoned before use.

 The pans we sell from Lodge, Finex and Netherton Foundry – which you’ll notice are black upon purchase – come pre-seasoned, meaning the manufacturers have taken care of it and you can get cooking right away.
 Just make sure to use plenty of oil the first few times to get your pan used to handling food.